CoSMoMVPA/CoSMoMVPA/doc/source/cimec2016_intro.rst

 so that your solution can be run on other computers where the data is stored in a different directory.

 Your solution will be rated not only on correctness and completeness of the implementation, but also on readibility and understandibility.
 Please indent your code, add comments where necessary, and use reasonable variable names.
-For details, see `code_development`_.
+For details, see :ref:`matlab code guidelines`.

 You should write your own code and comments.
 It is acceptable to use code from the CoSMoMVPA website, the CoSMoMVPA code-base, or from other internet sources, but please indicate (through comments in the code) if and where you have used code from elsewhere.
 It is also acceptable to discuss the problem with your fellow students.
 It is not acceptable to copy code from your fellow students.